Gregg Horner: Coaching career

-Horner began his coaching career at Gardner-Edgerton High School in Kansas, serving as both an assistant coach and social science instructor.
+Horner began his coaching career at Gardner Edgerton High School in Gardner, Kansas, serving as both an assistant coach and social science instructor.
 He later spent three seasons as a graduate assistant at South Dakota State University, coaching the defensive line while completing his master's degree.

-Horner returned to Valley City State University in 1994 as defensive line coach before being elevated to Defensive Coordinator and Assistant Head Coach in 1996.
+Horner returned to Valley City State University in 1994 as defensive line coach before being elevated to defensive coordinator and assistant head coach in 1996.

 He has remained VCSU’s defensive play-caller ever since, helping guide the program to five conference championships and multiple NAIA playoff berths.

-Horner’s defenses have frequently ranked among the top NAIA units.
+Horner's defenses have frequently ranked among the top NAIA units.
 During the 2012 AFCA national award announcement, Horner was recognized for overseeing a unit that finished top-10 nationally in scoring defense and total defense.

-In 2021, media outlets noted the Vikings’ defensive resurgence under Horner as VCSU opened the season 5–0 and finished with a top-15 NAIA scoring defense.
+In 2021, media outlets noted the Vikings' defensive resurgence under Horner as VCSU opened the season 5–0 and finished with a top-15 NAIA scoring defense.